expressjs/body-parser/README.md

 ### bodyParser.urlencoded(options)

-Returns middleware that only parses `urlencoded` bodies.
+Returns middleware that only parses `urlencoded` bodies and only looks at requests where the `Content-Type` header matches the `type` option.
 This parser accepts only UTF-8 encoding of the body and supports automatic inflation of `gzip` and `deflate` encodings.

 A new `body` object containing the parsed data is populated on the `request` object after the middleware (i.e. `req.body`).
 This object will contain